sleepymalc/pbb.wtf/content/posts/Notes/index.md

 All notes are written in a modern style $\LaTeX$ with explicit definition/theorem references and hyperlinks.
 Also, the drawing is done professionally and cleanly.

-> Due to the privacy policy, and notes from classes I am/was teaching, the source code is unavailable.
+> Due to the privacy policy, for those notes from classes I am/was teaching, the corresponding source codes are not available.

 ## Junior @University of Michigan